doddlesoft/shopper/docs/integrations/api/items.md

   -d '{"meal_id": 1}'
 ```

 When deleting an item from a specific list or meal, if it is used elsewhere then this is preserved and it will remain an item on this list or meal.
-If the item isn't used elsewhere it is deleted from your account.

 For all `DELETE` requests a `204 No Content` status is returned with an empty response body.